-If you are considering filing a car accident lawsuit, you should be aware that the process can take some time.
+If you are considering filing an auto wreck lawsuit, you should be aware that the process can take some time.
 There are many different steps in the process, and you should be prepared at every stage in order for your case to be a success.
-In fact, many accident victims make mistakes that hurt their chances of receiving a settlement before their claims have even been filed.
+In fact, our car accident lawyer adds, many accident victims make mistakes that hurt their chances of receiving a settlement before their claims have even been filed.

-In the days following an auto accident, you can greatly impact your future claim by:
+In the days following a crash, you can greatly impact your future claim by: